Certified Financial Planner™

 Financial planners take into consideration expected financial contributions and withdrawals and factor in the real-life events their client expects to happen over time.
 They include desired consumption goals and possible contingencies.
 They prepare what-if scenarios to show that client whether or not they can afford all the things they want to own and still retire comfortably.

-A good financial planner seeks to optimize the entirety of his or her clients’ financial resources.
-Still, not all financial planners are CFPs.
+Retirement is just one of the many financial life events CFP® professionals take into account.
+A good financial planner seeks to optimize the entirety of his or her clients’ financial resources, while understanding the behavioral nuances associated with money.
+Still, not all financial planners are CFP® certificants.
 But does that even matter?

 Think about that in these hypothetical terms.
 Let’s say you just bought an expensive new car.
 You will eventually have some scheduled maintenance performed on it.
 Would you be okay entrusting that maintenance to a local service station?
 Or would you be more comfortable taking the car to the factory-certified mechanic at the dealership where you bought it?